DataDog/integrations-extras/appkeeper/README.md

 ![snapshot][9]

+6. Results of recoveries by AppKeeper are listed in AppKeeper's GUI.

+![snapshot][10]

-For more information on the AppKeeper's Integration, review the Appkeeper [documentation][10].
+For more information on the AppKeeper's Integration, review the Appkeeper [documentation][11].

 ## Data Collected